 Natural law is a philosophical theory that states that humans have certain rights, moral values, and responsibilities that are inherent in human nature.
 Natural law theory is based on the idea that natural laws are universal concepts and are not based on any culture or customs.
 Still, it is a way society acts naturally and inherently as human beings.

-- Natural law is a philosophical theory.
-It involves the idea that rights, values, responsibilities are inherent in human nature.
+Natural law is a philosophical theory.
+It involves the idea that rights, values, and responsibilities are inherent in human nature.

 Understanding Natural Law